1cbyc/feedback_platform/readme.md

 ## TECH STACK

-1. Front-End: HTML, CSS, JavaScript
+1. Front-End: HTML, CSS, JavaScript/Typescript (considering reactjs)
 Back-End: Python (Flask or Django), Node.js, or PHP
 Database: MySQL, PostgreSQL, or MongoDB for storing feedback and user information
 Deployment: Platforms like Heroku, Railway, or AWS for hosting your application